What is COVID-19?

 What financial support is available to me?

-*NEW* BC Recovery Benefit - One time, tax free benefit opens December 18th.
+BC Recovery Benefit - One time, tax free benefit.
+You have until June, 30th 2021 to apply.
 Click here to apply.

 The new Canada Recovery Benefit begins September 27, 2020 and will be avilable for one year.
 It will provide $400 per week for up to 26 weeks to workers who are not eligible for EI.
 Click here for more details.